gsam95/gsam95/Kafka/ProjectSummary.md

 _Now that we have real time data streaming in, there are multiple ways to use.
 In Phase 2 we visualize the streamed data.
 In Phase 3 we make hourly predictions to guide decisions._

+_Declaration: Since the objective here was to use Kafka, the EDA and Models are not state of the art.
+Focus and objective is to showcase Kafka integration.
+EDA and ML skills are showcased via other projects in the portfolio._

 #### 2. *Visualizing Patterns*